MattKleinsmith/dockerfiles/fastai/README.md

 - `-p 8888:8888`: Binds the host's 8888 port to the container's 8888 port, allowing the host to access the container's Jupyter server through the host's Internet browser.

-- `-v $CODE:/code`: Gives the container access to the host's `$CODE` directory and calls it "/code" from the container's perspective. **Note: any changes to the files, either made by the host or the container, will change those files from both the host's perspective and the container's perspective.**
+- `-v $CODE:/code` and `-v $DATA:/data`: Gives the container access to the host's `$CODE` and `$DATA` directories and calls them "/code" and "/data" from the container's perspective. **Note: any changes to the files, either made by the host or the container, will change those files from both the host's perspective and the container's perspective.**

 - `-w="/code/fastai"`: Sets the working directory of the container, from the container's perspective.

 - `mwksmith/fastai`: Specifies the ID of the Docker image on [Docker Hub](https://hub.docker.com/).
 Docker Hub is like GitHub but for Docker images instead of code.
-The repository is "[mwksmith](https://hub.docker.com/r/mwksmith/portraitseg/)", the Docker image name is "[fastai](https://hub.docker.com/r/mwksmith/portraitseg/)". `docker run` will download the Docker image if it's not already on disk.
+The repository's name is "[mwksmith](https://hub.docker.com/r/mwksmith/portraitseg/)" and the Docker image's name is "[fastai](https://hub.docker.com/r/mwksmith/portraitseg/)". `docker run` will download the Docker image if it's not already on disk.

-For more information that exists now, see [the Docker run reference](https://docs.docker.com/engine/reference/run/) and [the Docker run options list](https://docs.docker.com/engine/reference/commandline/run/).
+For more information, see [the Docker run reference](https://docs.docker.com/engine/reference/run/) and [the Docker run options list](https://docs.docker.com/engine/reference/commandline/run/).

 If you'd rather talk to a person, you can [create a GitHub issue on this repo](https://github.com/MattKleinsmith/dockerfiles/issues/new), or post on [forums.fast.ai](forums.fast.ai) and put "@Matthew" in your post so I get an email.